 - 3 cups chopped rhubarb

 - Preheat oven to 350 degrees.
-Spray a 9 x 13-inch cake pan with cooking spray.
+Spray a 9 x 13-inch cake pan with cooking spray and set aside.

-- Cream butter and sugar together with a mixer.
+- Cream butter and sugar together using a mixer.

 - Add the egg and blend well.

 - Add milk to butter mixture, along with salt.
 Mix well.

 - Add flour to milk/butter mixture in two batches, mixing until well blended.
 (It won't be perfectly smooth.)

 - Fold rhubarb into batter with a spatula.

 - Bake cake 35 to 45 minutes, or until a knife inserted in the middle comes out clean.

 - Serve cake topped with whipped cream.
 Enjoy!